 Throughout his remarkable career, Woody addressed important problems with every organization he has led, generating real results and leaving each of them stronger and ready for the challenges ahead.

 Early in his medical career he worked as an emergency room physician and teacher at the Indiana University School of Medicine.
-As a young doctor, he saw first-hand the disparity income has on health outcomes.
+As a young doctor, he saw first-hand the impact that disparity of income has on health outcomes.
 Patients with the best health insurance often received the best health care, while others did not and has spent his career fighting to change it.

-At the age of 30, Woody was the youngest to serve as Indiana State Health Commissioner and held his appointment under both Democratic and Republican administrations.
+At the age of 30, Woody was the youngest to serve as Indiana State Health Commissioner and held his appointment under both Democratic (Evan Bayh) and Republican (Bob Orr) administrations.
 As Health Commissioner, Woody effectively led over 2,800 employees, oversaw five state institutions and worked every day to improve maternal and child health, chronic disease control, childhood immunization, and preventive health care services.
 During his tenure, Woody helped make Indiana a leader in AIDS education and gained national recognition when he fought to keep Ryan White – a teenager with AIDS – in school when his school district banned him following his diagnosis.

 In addition to being a doctor, Woody is a small business owner who has advised nonprofits and large health care companies on improving their products and services for the benefit of patients.
 Over his career, Woody served as the medical director for Indiana’s largest health care company, and as chief health care officer for Ford Motor Company – where he worked with union officials to develop safety programs and high-quality, comprehensive health care benefits.
 Under Woody’s leadership as the chief medical officer at WellPoint, Inc. he led the nation in measuring and improving the quality of health care for workers and their families.